 Year Ended December 31,

-2018 2017 2016
+20 019 2018 2017

-GAAP net income (loss) (1) \$ 52 \$ (1 52) \$ (234)
+GAAP net income (loss) (1) \$ (97) \$ 52 \$ (52)

-Interest, net 8 6 3
+Interest, net 4 8 6

-Income tax provision (benefit) 6 4
+Income tax provision (benefit) 4 6

-Depreciation and amortization 41 : 50 53
+Depreciation and amortization 41 41 50

-Other costs (2) 2 3 10
+Other costs (2) 135 2 3

-EBITDA excluding other costs \$ 109 \$ 7 \$ (164)
+EBITDA excluding other costs \$ 87 \$ 109 \$ 7

-EBITDA % excluding other costs (3) 3.5%).3% (7.8%)
+EBITDA % excluding other costs (3) 2.9% 3.5% 0.3%

-- (1) We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
+- We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
 EBITDA excluding other costs measures the Company's operating performance without regard to certain expenses.
 EBITDA excluding other costs is not a presentation made in accordance with GAAP and the Company's computation of EBITDA excluding other costs may vary from others in the industry.
-EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - (2) Other costs primarily includes severance expenses and transaction costs associated with acquisitions, including the cost of inventory that was stepped up to fair value during purchase accounting, which are included in operating profit (loss) and accelerated debt issuance costs, which are included in other expense. - (3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.
+EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - Other costs for 2019 included \$128 million of impairment charges and \$7 million in severance expenses and transaction costs, approximately half of which are related to the CEO departure, which are included in operating loss. - (3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.